Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 ## zigbee2mqtt/bridge/config/add_group
 Allows you to add a group, payload should be the name of the group, e.g. `my_group`.

+In case you also want to specify the group ID, provide the following payload `{"friendly_name": "my_group", "id": 42}`.

 ## zigbee2mqtt/bridge/config/remove_group
 Allows you to remove a group, payload should be the name of the group, e.g. `my_group`.